 - Both enable pin is active high

-- If the clock signal is supplied to ic and If the enable terminals received a low signal, the IC will not enable and will not begin counting. for more details refer mode selection table.
+- If the clock signal is supplied to IC and low logic is applied to enable terminals the IC will not enable and will not begin counting. for more details refer mode selection table.

 Load(Active Low input)-: